ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 123. REMOVED Unique Gear - Balduran's Giantslayer and Unique Gear - Helm of Balduran, to hybrdize similar change ideas w/ Cahoot's own rebalance patches.
 124. ADDED DnD 5R Pact of the Chain Warlock.
 125. ADDED Mazzle's EZ Documentation.
 Sections of the Listo wiki are now accessible IN GAME!
+126. In theory, the Blackguard Aura of Despair has been changed.
+It no longer inflicts disadvantage on all enemy attacks and saving throws.
+Instead, it inflicts disdavantage on Strength and Charisma saves, and enemies take damage if they try to cast spells near the Blackguard.

 ## Listonomicon v6.3 ALFIRA LIVES!
 Save safe?
 No. (I wanted to keep it safe but things got silly with serious errors).